jwilsson/AnySlider/README.md

 > A jQuery/Zepto.js plugin for creating a slider for any kind of content.

-## Development
-The current beta/unstable version can be found in the "develop" branch.
-Not recommended for production sites.

-Please send all pull requests to the "develop" branch as well.

 ### Building AnySlider
 To build and automatically minify and run JSHint on the code you'll need the latest [Node.js/npm](https://nodejs.org/) and [Git](http://git-scm.com/).
 Please refer to their respective home pages for installation instructions.